 The saga of Njall and Gunnar, Njals saga, is one of the most beloved saga among Icelanders.
 Hvolsvollur and the Saga Valley is the setting for that great saga, which tells of the friends Gunnar, Njall and Njall’s sons.
 It is a tale of settlers, feud and how one evil act begets another.
 You can learn more about this great story in the Saga Center in Hvolsvollur.

-You can find a lovely green area in the center of town where you can stretch your legs, let your kids play and enjoy a picnic and each summer you find there an outdoor exhibition by local area photographers.
+There is a lovely green area in the center of town where you can stretch your legs, let your kids play and enjoy a picnic and each summer you find there an outdoor exhibition by local area photographers.
 You can also visit the Lava Center exhibition, where you can learn about eruptions, earthquakes and lava.

 The puffins of Westman Islands